azurecitadel/azurecitadel/content/arc/servers/010-prereqs.md

 ## Required reading

-The hack will assume that you have a base understanding of Azure, Azure Arc, the Cloud Adoption Framework and Azure Landing Zones for hybrid and multicloud environments.
+The hack will assume that you have a base understanding of Azure, Azure Arc, the Cloud Adoption Framework and Azure Landing Zones for hybrid and multi-cloud environments.

 1. [Azure Arc product page](https://azure.microsoft.com/services/azure-arc/#product-overview)
 1. [Azure Arc-enabled servers overview](https://docs.microsoft.com/azure/azure-arc/servers/overview) (including the video)
-1. Explore the [hybrid and multicloud scenario](https://aka.ms/adopt/hybrid) for the Cloud Adoption Framework
+1. Explore the [hybrid and multi-cloud scenario](https://aka.ms/adopt/hybrid) for the Cloud Adoption Framework

 ## References